astronomer/airflow-guides/guides/data-quality.md

 It is common practice to define further actions depending on data_quality checks in downstream tasks (`post_check_action_1` and `post_check_action_2`), or in [`Callbacks`](https://airflow.apache.org/docs/apache-airflow/stable/logging-monitoring/callbacks.html).
 These actions often include alerting data professionals via [error notifications](https://www.astronomer.io/guides/error-notifications-in-airflow/) for example with an email or in a slack channel.

-You should also consider how a check failing or passing should influence downstream dependencies, an Airflow feature especially useful in this case are [Trigger Rules](https://www.astronomer.io/guides/managing-dependencies/#trigger-rules).
+Consider how a check passing or failing should influence downstream dependencies.
+[Trigger Rules](https://www.astronomer.io/guides/managing-dependencies/#trigger-rules) are especially useful in managing operator dependencies.

 ## When to implement Data Quality Checks

-When considering the implementation of data quality checks it is important to consider the tradeoffs between the upfront work of implementing checks vs. the cost of downstream issues caused by data with bad quality.
+When implementing data quality checks it is important to consider the tradeoffs between the upfront work of implementing checks vs. the cost of downstream issues caused by data with bad quality.

 Good reasons to start thinking about data quality checks are:

-- downstream models serve customer-facing results that could be compromised in case of a data quality issue.
+- Downstream models serve customer-facing results that could be compromised in the case of a data quality issue.
-- there are data quality concerns where an issue might not be immediately obvious to the data professional using the data.
+- There are data quality concerns where an issue might not be immediately obvious to the data professional using the data.

 ## Tools

 There are different tools that can be used to check data quality from an Airflow DAG.
 In this section we will highlight the two tools that also integrate with OpenLineage with concrete examples:

-- **[SQL Check operators](https://www.astronomer.io/guides/airflow-sql-data-quality-tutorial)**: a group of operators allowing the user to define data quality checks in python dictionaries and SQL directly from within the DAG.
+- **[SQL Check operators](https://www.astronomer.io/guides/airflow-sql-data-quality-tutorial)**: A group of operators allowing the user to define data quality checks in python dictionaries and SQL directly from within the DAG.
-- **[GreatExpectations](https://greatexpectations.io/)**: an open source data validation framework where checks are defined in json format.
+- **[GreatExpectations](https://greatexpectations.io/)**: An open source data validation framework where checks are defined in json format.
 Airflow offers a provider package including the `GreatExpectationsOperator` for easy integration.

 Other tools that can be used for data quality checks are:

-- [Soda](https://docs.soda.io/): an open source data validation framework that uses YAML to define checks which can be kicked off using the `BashOperator`.
+- [Soda](https://docs.soda.io/): An open source data validation framework that uses YAML to define checks which can be kicked off using the `BashOperator`.
 Soda also offers the ability to write any custom checks using SQL.
-- [dbt test](https://docs.getdbt.com/docs/building-a-dbt-project/tests): If you are using Airflow to orchestrate dbt jobs you might be able to implement data quality checks by using the `BashOperator` to kick of the dbt test command.
+- [dbt test](https://docs.getdbt.com/docs/building-a-dbt-project/tests): dbt supports a testing framework on models using the `dbt test` CLI command, which can be run in Airflow with a `BashOperator` or `Python Operator`.

 ### Choosing a tool

 Which tool to choose comes down to individual business needs and preferences.
 We recommend to use SQL Check operators if you want to:

-- write checks without needing to set up software additionally to Airflow.
+- Write checks without needing to set up software additionally to Airflow.
-- write checks as Python dictionaries and in SQL.
+- Write checks as Python dictionaries and in SQL.
-- be able to use any existing SQL statement that returns a single row of booleans as a data quality check.
+- Be able to use any SQL statement that returns a single row of booleans as a data quality check.
-- implement many different downstream dependencies depending on the outcome of different checks.
+- Implement many different downstream dependencies depending on the outcome of different checks.
-- be able to have full observability of which checks failed from within Airflow task logs, including the full SQL statements of failed checks.
+- Be able to have full observability of which checks failed from within Airflow task logs, including the full SQL statements of failed checks.

 We recommend to use a data validation framework like GreatExpectations or Soda if:

-- you want to collect the results of your data quality checks in a central place.
+- You want to collect the results of your data quality checks in a central place.
-- you prefer to write checks in JSON (GreatExpectations) or YAML (Soda) format.
+- You prefer to write checks in JSON (GreatExpectations) or YAML (Soda) format.
-- most or all of your checks can be implemented by the predefined checks of the solution of your choice.
+- Most or all of your checks can be implemented by the predefined checks of the solution of your choice.
-- you want your data quality checks abstracted away from the DAG code.
+- You want your data quality checks abstracted away from the DAG code.

-> **Note**: Currently only SQL Check operators and GreatExpectations offer Data Lineage extraction.
+> **Note**: Currently only SQL Check operators and GreatExpectations offer data lineage extraction.

 ### SQL Check Operators

 > **Note**: You can find more details and examples on SQL Check Operators as well as example logs in the ['Airflow Data Quality Checks with SQL Operators' guide](https://www.astronomer.io/guides/airflow-sql-data-quality-tutorial/).

-SQL Check Operators execute a SQL statement that results in a boolean. `True` leads to the check passing and the task being labelled as successful. `False` or any error when the statement is executed causes the failure of the task.
-Before using the operator you need to define the [connection](https://www.astronomer.io/guides/connections/) to your data storage from the Airflow UI or via an external secrets manager.
+SQL Check Operators execute a SQL statement that results in a set of booleans. `True` leads to the check passing and the task being labelled as successful. `False` or any error when the statement is executed causes the failure of the task.
+Before using any of the operators you need to define the [connection](https://www.astronomer.io/guides/connections/) to your data storage from the Airflow UI or via an external secrets manager.

-The SQL Check Operators work with any backend solution that accepts SQL queries and differ in what kind of data quality checks they can perform and how they are defined:
+The SQL Check Operators work with any backend solution that accepts SQL queries and supports Airflow, and differ in what kind of data quality checks they can perform and how they are defined.

+The `SQLColumnCheckOperator` and `SQLTableCheckOperator` are part of the [Common SQL provider](https://pypi.org/project/apache-airflow-providers-common-sql/1.0.0/).
+The other SQL Check operators are built into core Airflow and do not require separate package installation.

 - [`SQLColumnCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqlcolumncheckoperator): Allows quick definition of many checks on whole columns of a table using a python dictionary.
 - [`SQLTableCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqltablecheckoperator): Can run aggregated and non-aggregated statements involving several columns of a table.